kaygun/2022-Fall-388E/README.md

 I receive approximately 50 e-mails per day.
 So, if you need to contact me, use the subject ``MAT388E'' in your e-mails.
 Spend some time structuring your e-mail with grammatically correct sentences in Turkish or in English.
 Be polite, direct, and concise.
 State what you need in the first two sentences.
 Sign your e-mails with your name and student number.
 If I can't figure out who you are and what you need within 30 seconds of opening your message, I will delete your e-mail with no response.
 You are hereby warned.

-# Quizzes and Exams
+# Assessment

-Your performance is going to be judged via 4 homework assignments posted on the [course github page](https://github.com/kaygun/2022-Fall-381E) and one final project that you need to write from scratch.
+Your performance is going to be judged via 4 homework assignments posted on the [course github page](https://github.com/kaygun/2022-Fall-388E) and one final project that you need to write from scratch.
 Each home work is 15 points, and the final project is worth 40 points.
 Your total assessment for the course will be evaluated as follows:

 If you miss any 2 of the homeworks, or if your total from homeworks is less than 35% you'll get a VF.
 If your final is less than 25%, or your total is less than 35% you'll receive an F. Note that the conditions f